K3D-tools/K3D-jupyter/docs/source/basic_functionality/Camera.rst

 .. k3d_plot ::
    :filename: camera/camera01.py

-Look at bigger icosahedron from above (z>0)  and first quarter of xy plane:
+Look at the bigger icosahedron from above (z>0)  and from the first quarter of xy plane:

 .. code::